 OPTIONAL ACTIVITY: Chalong Bay Distillery Experience.

-Following the preparation of your second cocktail, it’s time for the blind tasting competition, where each participant will have a chance to join the blind taste test station, where you will be tasked with trying to identify the mysterious flavors of three unreleased Chalong Bay rums.
-The winner will surely walk away with a prize.
+Following your second cocktail, it’s time for the blind taste test competition.
+Each guest will participate in identifying the mysterious flavors of three unreleased Chalong Bay rums.
+The winner will walk away with a prize!
+After the competition, enjoy your third cocktail along with a tasty tapas dish selected from the menu.

 Time: 13:00 - 18:00